 As your parents are also in a lot of pain, they may say things that they don’t mean – even going as far as to blame you or other family members.
 This is a natural response to such an extraordinary situation, but it also obviously hurts and does not mean that it’s true.

 Your own grief may not feel valid, you may feel as if your emotions are not as important as theirs, especially as others ask you about your parents, not acknowledging that you too are grieving.
-You may feel you can’t “burden” your parents, but it’s still important to talk about how you are feeling, and to grieve yourself.
+You may feel you can’t ‘burden’ your parents, but it’s so important to talk about how you are feeling, and to grieve yourself.

 What you may find helpful

-Doing things you enjoyed before the death – including spending time outside, playing sports and going to social events.
+Doing things you enjoyed before the death.
+Like spending time outside, playing sports and going to social events.

 Preparing yourself for the question ‘How many siblings do you have?’
 You may not want to recall the story of your loss to people you meet but it may feel disloyal to write them out of your family history, making it a difficult question to answer so one you should prepare yourself for.